-Metrics has always been a top placer among the yearly event trends.
+Metrics have always been a top placer among the yearly event trends.
 But this year, we’re bound to see a significant change in how it’s gathered.
-While metrics had mostly been obtained in a hands-off manner in the past years, interactivity is now taking the reins.
+While metrics had mostly been obtained in a hands-off manner in the past years, interactivity is now taking the reigns.

-A good part of making interactivity successful also relies on timing; for example, conducting surveys immediately after sessions ensures more accurate.
+A good part of making interactivity successful also relies on timing; for example, conducting surveys immediately after sessions ensure more accuracy.
 While apps and sensors have their place, in-person communication with staff should also be encouraged as much as possible.